Financial Aid FAQs

 When does the financial aid apply to my tuition and fee bill?

-Financial aid is applied to your tuition and fee bill after No-Show processing (your instructors verify that you are attending the classes on your schedule) is complete.
+Financial aid is applied to your tuition and fee bill after No-Show processing (the period during which your instructors verify your class attendance) is complete.
 Typically, this disbursement takes place around the 6th week of the semester.

 My parents take care of everything.
 Can you speak to them instead?